johnsetzer/yerf/README.md

     kivi.post();

-Automatically, post data to a server after 1000ms, 2000ms, and 4000ms.
+Automatically, post data to a server after 1000ms, 2000ms after that, and 4000ms after that.

     kivi.enablePost([1000, 2000, 4000]);